Juliop1980/deep-encode/README.md

 Run All
 ### Plot bitrate/VMAF pairs
 PYthon:
-The script plot_bitrate_vmaf.py plots the data points(bitrate, predicted VMAF) and calculates the convexhull for each video ID.
+The script plot_bitrate_vmaf.py plots the data points(bitrate, predicted VMAF) and calculates the convexhull for each video ID and stores the graphs in the plot_with_convex_hull file.

 to run this script:
 `python plot_bitrate_vmaf.py`